Article At A Glance:

 Set Realistic Goals

-With all of this, it’s also important to set realistic weight goals so you can stay on track and motivated.
+With all of this in mind, it’s also crucial to set realistic weight goals as part of your ways to lose weight, so you can stay on track and motivated.

 Perhaps kick-start with a fat-burning supplement, and focus on your water intake and movement, keep it simple, to begin with.